AntonyThorpe/knockout-apollo/Readme.md

 A knockoutjs extension to connect to a GraphQL endpoint through an ApolloClient instance

 ## Approach
-* Provide public access to the an instance of the ApolloClient class, as well as, ObservableQuery for the query, subscribe, etc., methods (subscriptions not fully implemented yet)
+* A thin wrapper around an instance of the ApolloClient class for GraphQL queries, mutations and subscriptions
-* Utilise the structure and loading features of [ko.plus](http://stevegreatrex.github.io/ko.plus/)
+* Utilises the structure and loading features of [ko.plus](http://stevegreatrex.github.io/ko.plus/) for queries and mutations

 ## How it works
 Attaches additional methods to Observables/Observable Arrays via a [Custom Function](http://knockoutjs.com/documentation/fn.html).
+This library is strongly influenced by [Vue-Apollo](https://github.com/Akryum/vue-apollo).

 ## Requirements
 * [Apollo Client](https://github.com/apollostack/apollo-client)